Discover East Anglia

 Exciting water sports

-The region has lots of water-based activity to try too.
+The region has lots of water-based activities to try too.
 If you’re adventurous, head to the Wash for adrenaline fuelled sports such as kite surfing and windsurfing.
 The wide beaches, shallow water and southerly winds at Hunstanton make it ideal for these pursuits, and if you're a beginner you can have a lesson with one of the qualified instructors.
 Feeling more like a meander?
 The Broads, a vast low-lying region in Norfolk, is called “the Venice of the East” by locals for its plethora of waterways and lakes, all ripe for exploration — hire a boat and navigate 125 miles of water through picturesque villages and scenery that goes to the horizon.

 If your travels are taking you to Cambridgeshire, don’t miss the chance to take a leisurely punt along Cambridge’s River Cam.
 Take it in turns to use the long pole to propel the boat along, but mind out for low-hanging branches and follow the etiquette of the Cam; keep your limbs inside your punt, and do your best not to ram other people!